 - 1 head roasted garlic

-- 1 tbsp coconut aminos or light soy sauce/tamari if you're OK with those
+- 1 tablespoon coconut aminos or light soy sauce/tamari if you're OK with those

 - 1 L vegetable broth

-- 1 tbsp tapioca flour tapioca starch + 2 tbsp water
+- 1 tablespoon tapioca flour tapioca starch + 2 tablespoon water

 - 250 g mushrooms, sliced